willgreenzilla/Auto-Amazon-Giveaways/README.md

 # Auto-Amazon-Giveaways

-This was forked from sniffingpickles whom forked from zdrouse and then modified a little.
+This was forked from sniffingpickles whom forked from zdrouse and then modified a little by myself.

 ## Install
 [Python 3.6.x](https://www.python.org/downloads/) must be installed.